Context

 Cohort Details

 A small cohort of first-year graduate students will be selected to participate in the year-long fellowship program.
-The program will commence in the Fall semester and conclude with a day-long symposium in the Spring semester.
-All fellows are required to attend the symposium in person.
+The program will commence in the Fall semester and conclude with an event planned by the Fellows in the Spring semester.
+As a group, the cohort works together to cultivate leadership skills that engage the Emerson Graduate Community.
+All Emerson graduate students are eligible to apply, except those in the Communication Disorders MS Online program

-• $5,000 stipend in the amount of $2,500 increments each semester they are enrolled as a Fellow
+- $5,000 stipend in the amount of $2,500 increments each semester they are enrolled as a Fellow

-• A 20% scholarship applied toward your graduate program's tuition
+- A 20% scholarship applied toward your graduate program's tuition

 *Note: The Fellowship is a separate arrangement from any existing employment relationships.
 No teaching, research, or other current or future services are required to receive the stipend.
 As a non-qualified scholarship, this is taxable.
 Non-resident alien Fellows will require withholding and reporting on Form 1042-S, subject to any applicable treaty exemptions.